-Most companies would like green, sustainable and environmentally friendly products that contribute to a better future for all of us.
-With the concept of 'NCN Heavy Handling Upcycling', N.C.
-Nielsen are offering a specific, user-friendly offer to match the good intentions, by giving new life to worn-out machines at the heavier end of the scale.
+Most companies aim for green, sustainable, and environmentally friendly products that contribute to a better future for all of us.
+With the concept of "NCN Heavy Handling Upcycling," N.C.
+Nielsen presents a concrete and practical solution to these good intentions by giving a new lease of life to retired heavy-duty machines.

-The upcycling concept is good news for owners of worn-out Heavy Handling machines.
+The upcycling concept brings good news to owners of retired heavy handling machines.
 N.C.
-Nielsen has broad expertise in maintaining and renovating machines, including its own traded-in machines and rental machines.
-With initiatives like renovating machine parts and reusing all its steel without melting it down, N.C.
-Nielsen is creating additional value and contributing to the green transition.
+Nielsen has extensive experience in maintaining and renovating machines, including their own traded-in and rental machines.
+By renovating machine parts and recycling all steel without melting, N.C.
+Nielsen adds value to the customer and contributes to the green transition.

 Customers at N.C.
-Nielsen can draw on a number of economies of scale when they choose an upcycling-based solution.
-The renovation of machinery is carried out by technical specialists who are familiar with the machine type.
-A program of consultancy, calculations and total renovation in our own manufacturing facilities makes the upcycling project financially attractive and gives a better amortisation profile for the machine.
+Nielsen can benefit from several economies of scale when choosing an upcycling solution.
+The machine's renovation is carried out by technical specialists who are already familiar with the machine types, and total renovation in N.C.
+Nielsen's own production facilities makes the upcycling project economically attractive and provides a better depreciation profile for the machine.

 N.C.
-Nielsen offers to implement an upcycling project in a maximum of six weeks, during which the technicians work intensively to get the Heavy Handling machine back in good working order.
-In order to maintain uptimes, the customer can opt to rent a machine from N.C.
-Nielsen to cover their driving needs during this period.
+Nielsen offers to carry out an upcycling project in a maximum of six weeks, where technicians work intensively to get the heavy handling machine back in operational condition.
+To maintain uptime during this period, the customer can choose to rent a machine from N.C.
+Nielsen to meet their transportation needs.